Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyement in!

-The majority of N scale train will be 1:160, but some manufacturers create slightly larger locomotives and cars, so try to keep that in mind and make sure to do your research as you buy!
+The majority of N scale train will be 1:160, but some manufacturers create slightly larger locomotives and cabs, so try to keep that in mind and make sure to do your research as you buy!

 Then you also have to think about the rail height.
 This can differ based on what layout you want to create and what height is ok in that situation.

 A brief history of N scale trains

-Initially, the HO scale was extremely popular, but for a lot of people it was too big and it required a huge layout.
-Since N scale model trains were half the size of HO models, these immediately became the norm for many models out there.
+Initially, the HO scale train was extremely popular because they were half the size of O gauge trains, but for a lot of people it was still too big and it required a huge layout.
+Since N scale model trains were half the size of HO models again, these immediately became the norm for many modellers out there.

 The same thing happens in Australia, the US and Europe.
 When it comes to purchasing N scale model trains, most models focus on using the US, British and European prototypes as they tend to create just about all kinds of models that suit your needs.

-The interesting thing is that N scale model components and gauge tracks can also be used with larger scales if you want.
+The interesting thing is that N scale model components and N gauge train tracks can also be used with larger scales if you want.
 Sometimes the trains and structures are used on HO layouts to bring in a sense of forced perspective.

 One thing is certain, the N scale model trains have evolved quite a lot, and that brings with it a lot of creative possibilities!

 The difference between n scale trains size and N Gauge Train Sets